 - Combined Report: Aviation Weather Knowledge Assessment & General Aviation (GA) Pilots' Interpretation of Weather Products.

-Abstract: Prior research has indicated that general aviation (GA) pilots may lack adequate knowledge of aviation weather concepts and skill at interpreting aviation weather displays.
+Abstract: Prior research has indicated that general aviation pilots may lack adequate knowledge of aviation weather concepts and skill at interpreting aviation weather displays.
 Therefore, the purpose of the current project was to develop and validate a comprehensive set of aviation weather knowledge and interpretation multiple-choice questions, and in turn, to use the questions to assess pilot understanding of aviation weather concepts and displays.
-An interdisciplinary research team that included two meteorologists, one Gold Seal Certificated Flight Instructor (CFI), a human factors psychologist, and several human factors graduate students performed this research.
+An interdisciplinary research team of two meteorologists, one Gold Seal certificated flight instructor, a human factors psychologist, and several human factors graduate students performed this research.

 - Meteorological and Aeronautical Information Services (AIS) Data Link Services Application Study

-Abstract: Delivery of Meteorological (MET) and Aeronautical Information Services (AIS) information to the cockpit via data link is an evolving technology.
-In response to discussions with personnel in the Federal Aviation Administration, the Aviation Safety Reporting System (ASRS) undertook a study of incidents citing the use of MET and AIS Data Link Services or Applications.
+Abstract: Delivery of meteorological (MET) and Aeronautical Information Services (AIS) information to the cockpit via data link is an evolving technology.
+In response to discussions with personnel in the Federal Aviation Administration, the Aviation Safety Reporting System (ASRS) studied incidents citing the use of MET and AIS data link services or applications.
 ASRS analyzed and codified information from data link end-users as reported in ASRS incidents received.
 The objectives of this study were to: (A) Understand when and how data link services are used; (B) Understand issues related to the accuracy and timeliness of weather data link services; and (C) Understand human factors relating to the use and integration of data link services.
-To obtain a copy of this report please contact Dr. Ian Johnson.
+To obtain a copy of this report, contact Dr. Ian Johnson.

 Links to Training:

 - Experiential Education Latency Module